 Third-party fire & theft coverage usually pays out if your car is stolen or damaged by fire, but collision and comprehensive insurance are not included.

 This level of motor insurance will protect you against a more significant number of risks, but it also costs more money.
-It covers your car for damage caused by an accident with another vehicle and for damage caused by fire, theft, and collision with an animal, among other things.
+It covers your car for damage caused by accident with another vehicle and damage caused by fire, theft, and collision with an animal, among other things.